“Let the Glacier Cool” Conservation & Education Programme

 The glaciers in Qinghai-Tibet Plateau and the huge glaciers in Xinjiang, such as the Qilian Mountains, Altai Mountains, Tianshan Mountains and Kunlun Mountains form clean glacial water sources.
 Here is the starting point of the Yellow River and the Yangtze River, the mother rivers of the Chinese, and also the birthplace of 13 rivers in Asia, including the Mekong River, the Indus River, and the Ganges River.
 There is also the only river in China that flows northward into the Arctic Ocean – the Irtysh River, originating from the Altai Mountains.
 There are 50,000 square kilometers of lakes, 100,000 square kilometers of glaciers, 300,000 square kilometers of perennial snow, and more than 9 trillion cubic meters of water resources, which involve the survival and development of more than 2 billion people, so it is called the “Asian Water Tower”.
 According to the traditional Tibetan saying, Mount Gangdise is the “father of all mountains” and Lake Manasarovar (Mapang Yongcuo Lake) is “the source of all waters”, all mountains and waters in the world originate from this place.

 The “White Giants” is the guardian of the World’s Water Tower.
-The Urumqi River originates from the No. 1 Glacier near Tianger II Peak in the central Tianshan Mountains in Xinjiang – Tianshan No. 1 Glacier.
+The Urumqi River originates from the Glacier No. 1 near Tianger II Peak in the central Tianshan Mountains in Xinjiang – Tianshan Glacier No. 1.
 Preserving glaciers is vital for the well-being of individuals and communities worldwide.
-The World Glacier Monitoring Service (WGMS) has selected more than 40 glaciers to represent mountain glaciers around the world, and Tianshan No. 1 Glacier is the only reference glacier located in China.
+The World Glacier Monitoring Service (WGMS) has selected more than 40 glaciers to represent mountain glaciers around the world, and Tianshan Glacier No. 1 is the only reference glacier located in China.
 Will Legend and the Northwest Institute of Eco-Environment and Resources, Chinese Academy of Sciences are promoting the sustainable management of glaciers and water resources through the “Let the Glacier Cool” programme to protect the Urumqi River, and the “Asian Water Tower”.

 Build a Cradle of Ecosystem, Nurture Biodiversity